In this blog post I want to share the experience I made moving from Microsoft Lumia 950 to OnePlus 3.

 Another thing I noticed was the data usage of the OnePlus3 or better: of the apps.
 I have a volume contract of 1 GB per month.
 Which is totally fine for me but should not be less than 1 GB.
 And I use Twitter very often.
 On my windows Mobile device the app was consuming a lot (!) of my monthly volume.
 I do not know why and I am not 100% sure to blame the Twitter app for WM for that.
 But with the OnePlus3 my monthly data usage decreased a lot.
 If I have the real reason for this I will let you know.

 The hardware is also pretty great on both devices.
-But the OP3 has aluminium which just looks a bit nicer and it has got this notification slider on the side where I can choose which notifications shall come through by only slide this button up and down.
+But the OP3 has alu which looks a bit nicer and it has got this notification slider on the side where I can choose which notifications shall come through by only slide this button up and down.
 This was really impressive.
 Also the fingerprint sensor I mentioned is cool.

 What I miss…